Orange County Transportation Authority: Bus operations

 OCTA operates 52 bus routes under the OC Bus brand, encompassing every city in Orange County.
-Some of the lines also extend to serve the Los Angeles County border communities of Lakewood, La Mirada, Cerritos, Hawaiian Gardens and Long Beach.
+Some of the lines also extend to serve the Los Angeles County border communities of Artesia, Lakewood, La Mirada, Cerritos, Hawaiian Gardens and Long Beach.

 The longest is route 1 (Long Beach–San Clemente) which utilizes Pacific Coast Highway (State Route 1) for the vast majority of its 40 mi route, with trips taking an average of 2 to 2.5 hours.
-South Coast Plaza is the most served location with five OC Bus routes (55, 57, 86, 150 and Bravo!
-553).
+South Coast Plaza is the most served location with six OC Bus routes (55, 57, 86, 150, 151, and Rapid 553).

-OCTA also operates six routes under the iShuttle (Irvine Shuttle) brand, serving the cities of Irvine and Tustin.
-These buses have a different paint scheme and fare structure, but still accept OC Bus passes.
-These routes connect to Irvine Transportation Center and Tustin station, and have schedules timed to give passengers a smooth transfer to/from Metrolink and Amtrak trains.